Introduction: X-Ray Radiator With TV Parts and a Vacuum Tube

 Step 4: Part Four: High Voltage Driver Circuit

-This circuit uses a old TV flyback transformer to produce high voltage DC.
+This circuit uses an old TV flyback transformer to produce high voltage DC.
 You can buy similar ones online for cheap witch I would recommend.
 You could also take apart a CRT television and salvage the transformer witch will be attached to the picture tube with a thick wire. than use a multimeter to check the pins located on the bottom and the two sets with the lowest resistance will likely be the primary and feedback windings and than put them in series to have a centre tap.
 Next you need to find the high voltage ground, bring the high voltage positive near all the rest of the pins and the one it arcs to will be the high voltage negative.
 I have included the schematics in the PDF attached.
+Please note: a ZVS (Zero Voltage Switching) flyback driver will not work as it does not produce the ideal frequency.
+Ideally the primary frequency should be within audible range (can be heard by ear) and may produce a high pitch wine, this is completely normal.
+Using a transformer with a built in capacitor on the secondary will reduce the performance of the X-Ray tube as the voltage spikes that cause bursts of high velocity electrons will be eliminated.
+A high voltage diode is almost always required on the secondary in order to produce X-Rays correctly. if your transformer does not have one its easier to buy a new transformer that has one.
+As a new transformer will be inexpensive if it has one.
+The diodes are relatively expensive as a diode rated for that voltage is not very easy to find

 Step 5: What Have I Learned?